Noise-Tolerant Learning for Audio-Visual Action Recognition: Experiments

 \subsection{Parameter Analysis}

-The weight factor $\gamma$ plays a significant role in the hybrid supervised training phase, which determines the network will focus more on the original labels $Y$ or the corrected labels $\hat{Y}$.
-For the two extreme cases, $\gamma = 0$ and $\gamma = 1$ denote that the network is trained by only using original labels and corrected labels only, respectively.
-To evaluate the impact of the trade-off hyper-parameter $\gamma$, we conduct experiments to study the influence of different $\gamma$ ranging from 0.0 to 1.0 under different symmetric label noise rates of 0.2, 0.4, 0.6, 0.8.
-Note that we set $\gamma$ as constant here for quantitative study.
+\textbf{Effective of Weight Factor.} The weight factor $\alpha$ plays a significant role in our hybrid-supervised training phase, which determines whether the model will focus more on the original labels $\bm{y}_i^l$ or the corrected labels $\hat{\bm{y}}_i^l$.
+For the two extreme cases, $\alpha = 0$ and $\alpha = 1$ denote that the model is trained using only original and corrected labels, respectively.
+To evaluate the impact of the trade-off hyper-parameter $\alpha$, we conduct experiments to study the influence of different $\alpha$ ranging from 0.0 to 1.0 under different symmetric label noise ratios of 20\%, 40\%, 60\%, and 80\%.
+We set $\alpha$ as constant here for a quantitative study.
+Fig. \ref{fig_para} plots the clip-level top-1 accuracy versus $\alpha$ on the validation sets of UCF101 and min-Kinetics with 40\% noisy correspondence.
+We can see that training using only the original labels leads to poor performance for all noise ratios.
+However, it is still superior to some comparing methods, which indicates that the parameters learned from the contrastive training phase enhance the noise-tolerant ability in the supervised training phase. {We can also see that training using only the corrected labels results in sub-optimal performance due to the error accumulation problem.
+Furthermore, the sensitivity of $\alpha$ is also influenced by the noise ratios and the difficulty level of datasets (\eg, the number of classes and the existence of noisy correspondence).
+Specifically, the $\alpha$ is less sensitive to the low-level noise ratios and easy-to-learn datasets.
+For most cases, our method can achieve superior performance in a relatively larger range (\ie, 0.4 $\sim$ 0.8) of weight factors.}

-We plot the clip-level top-1 accuracy versus $\gamma$ on the validation sets of UCF101 and min-Kinetics with 40\% noisy correspondence in Figure \ref{fig_para}.
-From the figure, we can see that training using only the original labels leads to poor performance for all noise rates.
-But it's still superior to the some comparing methods, which indicates that the learned parameters in contrastive training phase enhance the noise-tolerant ability in supervised training phase.
-Although the corrected labels are more approximate to ground-truth labels, training using only the corrected labels may lead self-convergence problem and thus yield sub-optimal results.
-Furthermore, the sensitivity of $\gamma$ is also influenced by the noise rates and the difficulty level of datasets (\eg, the number of classes, the existence of noisy correspondence).
-Specifically, the $\gamma$ is less sensitive to the low-level noise rates and easy-to-learn datasets.
-For most cases, our method can achieve good performance in a relatively larger range(\ie, 0.4 $\sim$ 0.8).
-We can also see that when training with only the original labels,
+{\textbf{Effective of Warmup Epochs.} To study the impact of warmup epochs, we use UCF101 with different ratios of noisy labels for evaluations.
+As shown in TABLE \ref{tab:table_warm}, the sensitivity of the warmup epoch is different for distinct levels of noise rate, \eg{}, larger warmup epochs with extreme noise can lead to performance degradation.
+We can also see that warmup training for 2 epochs is appropriate for overall noisy settings.}